knative/test-infra/scripts/README.md

 `DOCKER_REPO_OVERRIDE`, `K8S_CLUSTER_OVERRIDE` and `K8S_USER_OVERRIDE` will be set
 according to the test cluster.
 You can also use the following boolean (0 is false, 1 is true) environment variables for the logic:
-  * `EMIT_METRICS`: true if `--emit-metrics` is passed.
+    * `EMIT_METRICS`: true if `--emit-metrics` was passed.
     * `USING_EXISTING_CLUSTER`: true if the test cluster is an already existing one, and not a temporary cluster created by `kubetest`.

     All environment variables above are marked read-only.

 **Notes:**